Shiva-Rao-IT/Amazon_Scraper/README.md

 🧑‍💻 Author
 Shiva Yadav
-BSC Student – University of Delhi
+Bsc Student – University of Delhi

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.